UNESCO: Development

 Among the major achievements of the organization is its work against racism, for example through influential statements on race starting with a declaration of anthropologists (among them was Claude Lévi-Strauss) and other scientists in 1950 and concluding with the 1978 Declaration on Race and Racial Prejudice.

-In 1956, the Republic of South Africa withdrew from UNESCO saying that some of the organization's publications amounted to "interference" in the country's "racial problems".
-South Africa rejoined the organization in 1994 under the leadership of Nelson Mandela.
+In 1955, the Republic of South Africa withdrew from UNESCO saying that some of the organization's publications amounted to "interference" in the country's "racial problems".
+It rejoined the organization in 1994 under the leadership of Nelson Mandela.

-UNESCO's early work in the field of education included the pilot project on fundamental education in the Marbial Valley, Haiti, started in 1947.
-This project was followed by expert missions to other countries, including, for example, a mission to Afghanistan in 1949.
-In 1948, UNESCO recommended that Member States should make free primary education compulsory and universal.
-In 1990, the World Conference on Education for All, in Jomtien, Thailand, launched a global movement to provide basic education for all children, youths and adults.
-Ten years later, the 2000 World Education Forum held in Dakar, Senegal, led member governments to commit to achieving basic education for all by 2015.
+One of the early work of UNESCO in the education field was a pilot project on fundamental education in the Marbial Valley, Haiti, which was launched in 1947.
+Following this project one of expert missions to other countries, included a 1949 mission to Afghanistan.
+UNESCO recommended in 1948 that Member countries should make free primary education compulsory and universal.
+The World Conference on Education for All, in Jomtien, Thailand, started a global movement in 1990 to provide basic education for all children, youths and adults.
+In 2000, World Education Forum in Dakar, Senegal, led member governments to commit for achieving basic education for all in 2015.

+The World Declaration on Higher Education was adopted by UNESCO's World Conference on Higher Education on 9 October 1998, with the aim of setting global standards on the ideals and accessibility of higher education.

 UNESCO's early activities in culture included the International Campaign to Save the Monuments of Nubia, launched in 1960.
 The purpose of the campaign was to move the Great Temple of Abu Simbel to keep it from being swamped by the Nile after the construction of the Aswan Dam.
 During the 20-year campaign, 22 monuments and architectural complexes were relocated.
 This was the first and largest in a series of campaigns including Mohenjo-daro (Pakistan), Fes (Morocco), Kathmandu (Nepal), Borobudur (Indonesia) and the Acropolis of Athens (Greece).
 The organization's work on heritage led to the adoption, in 1972, of the Convention concerning the Protection of the World Cultural and Natural Heritage.
-The World Heritage Committee was established in 1976 and the first sites inscribed on the World Heritage List in 1978.
+In 1976, the World Heritage Committee was established and the first sites were included on the World Heritage List in 1978.
 Since then important legal instruments on cultural heritage and diversity have been adopted by UNESCO member states in 2003 (Convention for the Safeguarding of the Intangible Cultural Heritage) and 2005 (Convention on the Protection and Promotion of the Diversity of Cultural Expressions).